Noch €100,00 until free shipping

 Cycling routes along the Baltic Sea in Germany

-Are you planning a bike ride with your dog along the Baltic Sea?
-With the right bike bag for small dogs, your bike ride will be a safe and relaxing experience.
-In this article, we'll show you not only the most beautiful and dog-friendly bike routes along the Baltic Sea coast, but also what to keep in mind when transporting your dog on your bike.
+Want to cycle with your dog along the Baltic Sea coast?
+With the right bike bag for small dogs, your ride together will be a safe and relaxing experience.
+In this article, we'll show you not only the most beautiful and dog-friendly cycling routes along the Baltic coast, but also what you should consider when transporting your dog on your bike.

-1. From Flensburg to Holnis: Coastal tour with dog and panoramic views to Denmark
+1. From Flensburg to Holnis: Coastal tour with dog and panoramic views as far as Denmark

-A particularly beautiful section begins at Flensburg Harbor and runs directly along the Baltic Sea to the northern tip of the Holnis peninsula.
-Along the way, you'll pass several beaches perfect for a break with your dog.
-Lighthouses and the Holnis Nature Park are also on the route.
-From the northern tip, you'll enjoy sweeping views across the Baltic coast all the way to Denmark.
-The tour continues along beaches and ends at the dog beach at LA Strand.
+A particularly beautiful section begins at Flensburg harbor and runs directly along the Baltic Sea coast to the northern tip of the Holnis peninsula.
+Along the way, you'll pass several beaches that are perfect for breaks with your dog.
+Lighthouses and the Holnis Nature Park are also located along the route.
+From the northern tip, you'll enjoy a sweeping view across the Baltic coast all the way to Denmark.
+The tour continues along bathing beaches and ends at the dog beach at LA Strand.

 Starting point: Port of Flensburg